How is Alzheimer’s Disease Diagnosed?

 - Develop support networks

-Finally, an early diagnosis can provide greater opportunity for people with AD to get involved in clinical trials.
-Clinical trials are research studies in which scientists test the safety, side effects, or effectiveness of a medication or other intervention.
+In conclusion, an early diagnosis can provide a better opportunity for people with Alzheimer’s disease to get involved in clinical trials.
+Clinical trials are research studies wherein scientists determine the safety, side effects, or effectiveness of a medication or of another forms of intervention.